Rukhsanaashhad/rag-based-book-assistant/docs/04-module-4-vla-humanoid/01-introduction.md

 ## Humanoid Kinematics

+### Forward Kinematics
--   **Forward Kinematics**: Calculating the position and orientation of the end-effector (e.g., hand or foot) from the joint angles.
+Calculating the position and orientation of the end-effector (e.g., hand or foot) from the joint angles.

+### Inverse Kinematics
--   **Inverse Kinematics**: The more complex problem of determining the required joint angles to achieve a desired end-effector position and orientation.
+The more complex problem of determining the required joint angles to achieve a desired end-effector position and orientation.

+### Jacobian Matrix
--   **Jacobian Matrix**: Its role in relating joint velocities to end-effector velocities.
+Its role in relating joint velocities to end-effector velocities.

 ## Humanoid Locomotion

+### Bipedal Walking
--   **Bipedal Walking**: The challenges and common approaches to achieving stable bipedal locomotion.
+The challenges and common approaches to achieving stable bipedal locomotion.

+### Zero Moment Point (ZMP)
--   **Zero Moment Point (ZMP)**: A key concept for maintaining balance during walking.
+A key concept for maintaining balance during walking.

+### Gait Generation
--   **Gait Generation**: Different strategies for generating walking patterns, from simple periodic gaits to more dynamic and adaptive movements.
+Different strategies for generating walking patterns, from simple periodic gaits to more dynamic and adaptive movements.

+### Whole-Body Control
--   **Whole-Body Control**: Coordinating the motion of the entire robot to achieve complex tasks while maintaining balance.
+Coordinating the motion of the entire robot to achieve complex tasks while maintaining balance.